EyasuTeshome/shifttracker/orientation/using-slack-to-get-to-know-your-peers.md

 1. Your account has a picture where your face is clearly recognisable
 2. You are using your first and last name

-### Say "Hi" to your mentor!
-(Full-Stack Program Only)

-You should have received a Slack message introducing you to your mentor in Slack.
-Go ahead and say "Hi" to them.
-Why not let them know any questions you have at the moment or tell them how your first day is going so far?

 ### Say "Hi" to your morning session team!

 You should have been invited to a private Slack channel that you and the other members of your morning session team will use to help each other every day.
 Go ahead and say "Hi" to them.